seattletimes/profanity-peak/src/mountain.md

     <div class="chunk">
 ?>

 State biologists collared wolves in the Profanity Peak pack on June 9 and 12, 2016.
-The Washington Department of Fish and Wildlife knew 11 ranchers’ grazing allotments overlapped the pack’s territory &mdash; not unusual or problematic in Washington, where wolves typically share the landscape with livestock without incident.
+The Washington Department of Fish and Wildlife knew 11 grazing allotments overlapped the pack’s territory &mdash; not unusual or problematic in Washington, where wolves typically share the landscape with livestock without incident.

 <?
     </div>